 Wildlife Waystation in Sylmar for sale, comes with 160 acres, 32 chimps

-Wildlife Waystation saved thousands of animals for years; now the Sylmar facility, 32 chimps, needs saving
+The Wildlife Waystation has saved thousands of animals over the years.
+Now, it's the Sylmar facility, including 160 acres and 32 chimps, that needs saving.

 More Videos